Maksim99745/Maksim99745/README.md

 ## About Me

-I am a front-end developer.
-My stack: HTML, CSS, SCSS, JS/TS, React, Redux, Signals, Webpack, Vite, Jest-Vitest.
-I have a background as a teacher in public schools, which significantly enhanced my social skills and communication strategies, which are invaluable for effective teamwork.
-I am proficient in English, Turkish and currently learning Serbian.
+I am a Front-End Developer with 1.5 years of experience.
+Successfully finished 15-month training at EPAM Group.
+Currently, I work on a major HR platform at
+PRYANIKY.
+My primary specialization is React.
+I am fluent in English, Turkish, and Serbian.
 In my free time, I enjoy cycling and going to the gym.

 ## Stack and Tools